-This is a very comfy pants with side seams open.
-Because of the overlaping side panels nothing much is revealed.
+This is a very comfy pant with side seams open.
+Because of the overlapped side panels, nothing much is revealed.

 Mark the pattern on the fabric as per the pattern given below.

-To easily cut it fold the two fabric pieces by the center, mark the two crotch lines.
-Cut out the front crotchline
+To easily cut it, fold the two fabric pieces by the center, and mark the two crotch lines.
+Cut out the front crotchline.

 When you open it up, You will get a piece like this here.
 Now cut out the back crotch line on one side.

 Make 4 waist ties.
 Cut out 4 pieces of fabric strips.
-Make straps by folding it like a double fold tape by the middle.
-Remember that one short end of all the ties should be turned inside as well for a neat look
+Make straps by folding them like double-fold tape in the middle.
+Remember that one short end of all the ties should be turned inside as well for a neat look.

 Ok, Got the four ties.

 Turn under the top waist edge to the inside and stitch.
-The width should be slightly more than the width of straps you have made (so that you can insert the strap ends inside)
+The width should be slightly more than the width of the straps you have made (so that you can insert the strap ends inside).

-The only thing that might complicate you about this pants is how to wear it.
-But once you have the pants in hand you will know.
-If you do not, checkout this video.
+The only thing that might complicate you about these pants is how to wear them.
+But once you have the pants in hand, you will know.
+If you do not, check out this video.